NGSolve/ngsPETSc/docs/src/PETScPC/stokes.py.rst

                    printrates=True, initialize=False)
    Draw(gfu)

+The Schur complement preconditioner converge in a few iterations, but it is not very efficient since we need to invert the Schur complement.

+.. list-table:: Preconditioners performance
+   :widths: auto
+   :header-rows: 1

+   * - Preconditioner
+     - Iterations
+   * - Schur complement
+     - 4 (9.15e-14)

 Notice that the Schur complement is dense hence inverting it is not a good idea.
 Not only that but to perform the inversion of the Schur complement had to write a lot of "boilerplate" code.
 Since our discretization is inf-sup stable it is possible to prove that the mass matrix of the pressure space is spectrally equivalent to the Schur complement.
 This means that we can use the mass matrix of the pressure space as a preconditioner for the Schur complement.